marioestradarosa/loopback-next/docs/site/Parsing-requests.md

 ```

 An operation specification will be generated in-memory to describe it, and raw
-datas are parsed from request according to the specification.
-For example the
+data are parsed from request according to the specification.
+In the example
-first parameter is from source `path`, then its value will be parsed from a
+above, the first parameter is from source `path`, then its value will be parsed
-request's path.
+from a request's path.

-_See [controller](Controller.md) for more details of defining an endpoint._
+{% include note.html title="Controller documentation" content="See [controller](Controller.md) for more details of defining an endpoint." %}

-_See
+{% include note.html title="OpenAPI operation object" content="See
 [OpenAPI operation object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#operationObject)
-to know more about its structure._
+to know more about its structure." %}

 ### Coercion

-The parameters parsed from path, header, query of a http request are always in
+The parameters parsed from path, header, and query of a http request are always
+in the string format when using the `http` module in Node.js to handle requests.
-the string format.
-Therefore when invoking a controller function, a parameter
+Therefore when invoking a controller function, a parameter need to be converted
-need to be converted to its corresponding JavaScript runtime type, which is
+to its corresponding JavaScript runtime type, which is inferred from its
-inferred from its parameter specification.
+parameter specification.

-Give the example operation `replaceTodo` in section
+Take the example operation `replaceTodo` in section
-[parsing raw data](#parsing-raw-data), which takes in a number `id` as the first
+[parsing raw data](#parsing-raw-data) which takes in a number `id` as the first
-input, coercion means users don't need to do a type conversion by themselves in
-the controller function like below:
+input.
+Without coercion,`id` would have to be manually cast into the number type
+before it can be used as seen below:

 ```ts
 @put('/todos/{id}')